ssharpe42/VNLQAC/README.md

 Train a query model with ReferIt captions using

-`
 python query_completion/code/trainer.py
 `
 Set hyperparameters following the format in `default_params.json`.

-User embeddings currently locked, set to 0, and not trained.

 Description of code files:
 * beam.py - helper code for doing beam search
 * factorcell.py - implementation of the FactorCell recurrent layer
 * model.py - defines the Tensorflow graph for the language model
 * trainer.py - script for training a new langauge model
-* dynamic.py - script for evaluating trained model on new users

-New files for ReferIt:
-* build_referit_data.py - preprocess referit queries to feed to LSTM
+* data/build_referit_data.py - preprocess referit queries to feed to LSTM
-* build_coco_data.py - preprocess mscoco queries to feed to LSTM